 While the SB-1 may be somewhat slower, it will likely be more receptive to large throttle inputs than the V-280, which has to transition between modes before accelerating past certain thresholds.
 Indeed, the V-22 has a stall speed in airplane mode, and transitioning to helicopter mode from high speed requires substantial deceleration.
 Of course, these are my assumptions based on the available information; only extensive flight testing will truly reveal how each aircraft handles.

 Fielding is not planned until the 2030s, but both competitors claim they could finalize their designs earlier if needed.
 As the program progresses, much more information regarding payloads, ranges, avionics, and powertrains will become available, so more complete analysis will be possible in the future.
 FVL has the potential to produce a new vertical lift aircraft with vastly expanded capabilities compared to current helicopters; the implications of a rotorcraft with a 250+ knot cruise speed and a 250nmi+ mission radius would be game-changing.

-However, there are risks as well: while FVL is so critical that its cancellation is unlikely, the F-35 Join Strike Fighter program illustrated the kinds of issues that can plague large and ambitious multi-service programs.
-Complicating matters further, Lockheed Martin has a stake in both competitors: Lockheed is partnered with Bell but owns Sikorsky.
-While both aircraft are based on proven concepts and designed by competent contractors, FVL must nevertheless have proper oversight and follow good procurement practices or else the future of US rotary wing aviation will be costly as well as revolutionary.
+However, there are risks as well: while FVL is so critical that its cancellation is unlikely, the F-35 Joint Strike Fighter program illustrated the kinds of issues that can plague large and ambitious multi-service programs.
+Complicating matters further, Lockheed Martin has a stake in both competitors, being partnered with Bell but also owning Sikorsky.
+While both aircraft are based on proven concepts and designed by competent contractors, FVL must nevertheless have proper oversight and follow good procurement practices or else the future of US rotary wing aviation may be as costly as it is revolutionary.